 Read more from below: http://iipdigital.usembassy.gov/#ixzz1iyE2ynbd

-The Information Resource Center has access to major American online databases This equips us to provide a unique service in Zimbabwe due to the availability of full text articles to thousands of American journals and newspapers.
+The American Center has access to major American online databases This equips us to provide a unique service in Zimbabwe due to the availability of full text articles to thousands of American journals and newspapers.
 Databases include: LEXIS-NEXIS: provides full text access to U.S. public laws, Code of Federal regulations.

 PROQUEST DIRECT: provides access to an extensive collection of over 4 000 indexed titles and over 2 000 full text journals with illustrations.